stephenw6888/api-independent-study/entries/entry#3-Watching-Video.md

 <li>If you want to learn something but you are a beginner for a certain language, make sure to search up YouTube videos to help you or ask your collagues for lessons on it.</li>

 <li>Make sure to take notes when you first watch the video, then you can rewatch again, listening about details you might had missed.</li>

+<li>What I learn that taking information from a video and into notes is hard, but just make sure to take your time on it.</li>

 </ol>